-Because everything else the Lord used to turn them around had failed, the people of Judah were plucked out of their land and were forced to endure a seventy-year exile in Babylon.
-But even this drastic turn of events was done in the context of God’s love.
-It was an intervention of sorts, a means to save them from the destructive and deadly path they were headed down.
+Because everything else the Lord had used to try to turn them around from idolatry and violence had failed, the people of Judah were plucked out of their land by the armies of King Nebuchadnezzar, and forced to endure a seventy-year exile in Babylon.
+But even this drastic turn of events was permitted in the context of God’s love for them.
+It was an intervention of sorts, a means to save them from the deadly path of self-destruction they were headed down.
+They would be severely inconvenienced, but in the long run, preserved.

 Although transplanted from their land, the Lord kept a watchful eye over His people.
-He spoke to them through a letter by the prophet Jeremiah, encouraging them to resume normal lives and even to pray for and support their Babylonian captors.
+He spoke to them through the prophet Jeremiah, encouraging them to resume normal lives, and even to pray for and support their Babylonian captors.

-How many of us find ourselves in a place or situation that we did not choose or do not wish to be?
-While every situation is different, it is possible that the Lord has chosen this one for us, and that long-term, it will turn out to be the best place for us to live.
+Many of us find ourselves in a places or situations that we did not choose and do not wish to be in.
+While every situation is different, it is possible that the Lord has chosen this difficult one for us for our benefit, and that long-term, it will turn out to be the best place for us to be.

 She has accepted God’s will for her life at this moment in time and understands the importance of her current role.
 She finds herself reading to those unable to do so, giving comfort and companionship to those around her who feel anxious, lonely, or upset, and is a positive influence for her neighbors as well for the staff.
 At the same time, God provides her with several visitors who are able to take her out of the facility for shopping or to have a restaurant meal or a cup of coffee together.

 God never forgets us or abandons us.
-It may not always feel that He is there caring for us, but He is.
+It may not always feel like He is there caring for us, but He is.

 In addition to watching over the people of Judah during their exile, He never abandoned His vision for their good future.

-In addition to their return to the land, one of God’s plans for their future was to bring them a Messiah, Jesus Christ, who would come to wipe away their sins on the cross, then later, return to rule and reign over all people on the earth.
+In addition to their return to the land, one of God’s plans for their future was to bring them a Messiah, Jesus Christ, who would first come to wipe away their sins on the cross, later returning to rule and reign over all people on the earth.
 The ministry of Christ would begin roughly 490 years after their return from Babylon to rebuild Jerusalem, as prophesied by the prophet Daniel.
-(Most Bible scholars interpret Daniel’s prophecy of seventy weeks to mean seventy “weeks” of years, or 490 years after King Artaxerxes gave the order for them to return to rebuild Jerusalem.
-Although there is some debate as to exact date, this decree is found in Nehemiah 2 and occurred sometime around 460 BCE).
+Most Bible scholars interpret Daniel’s prophecy of seventy weeks to mean seventy “weeks” of years, or 490 years, after King Artaxerxes gives the order for them to return to rebuild Jerusalem.
+Although there is some debate as to exact date, this decree is found in Nehemiah 2 and occurred sometime around 460 BC.

 24 “Seventy weeks are determined